-The GSI National Groundwater Vulnerability Mapping identified some spatial variation in groundwater vulnerabilities within the site area, varying from moderate to high to extreme in small localised zones.
-The site itself is classified as moderate; however, 50 m southwest, the localised area (100 m in diameter) is classified as high to extreme.
-The variation in vulnerability classification correlates to the variable depth and nature of overburden.
+The GSI National Groundwater Vulnerability Mapping identified some spatial variation in groundwater vulnerabilities within the site area, varying from low to moderate.
+The site itself is classified as low; however 150 m south, the area is classed as moderate.
+The variation in vulnerability classification correlates to the variable depth and nature of overburden across the site.